Summary of what I know and where to get more info…

 Mast Cell Stabilizers

 Cromolyn Oral: Taken as a drink with water usually 4 times a day before meals and bedtime.
+Targets the GI tract.
 Made a huge difference for me, walking became so much easier.
 Many need to ramp up on this drug slowly to reduce side effects, but I didn’t.
 I was put straight-away on 2 ampules/4x/day without complication.
+My doctor also tried me on a higher dose of 3 ampules/4x/day, which may have helped.
+Some POTS patients who aren’t testing positive for mast cell issues are benefitting from this drug.

 Cromolyn Inhalation: Taken with a nebulizer multiple times a day.
 Using a nebulizer takes time, but if it works, it’s well worth it.